psaikido/hugle.uk/content/prose/thesium/090-renaissance.md

 rights, disabled rights, poverty action groups, on and on the outrages proliferated.
 At the far end, 'business' people!
 Oh Neem, what a disgrace!
 Folks whose only purpose was making money.
 Their champion was called the Exec.
-He looked fearsome indeed and had a couterie of acolytes about him.
+He looked fearsome indeed and had a coterie of acolytes about him.
 They were all dressed in a curious new fashion he didn't like, a fashion they called 'suits', drab and dark, close fitting and unadorned.

 They had him though, he knew.
 Any show of authority now would expose him as toothless.
-Too many had joined the rebellion, the whole population, it seemed, had errupted in a clamour for change.
+Too many had joined the rebellion, the whole population, it seemed, had erupted in a clamour for change.
 The one he most feared was the Top Prof.
 He had come out of hiding and was at that moment in full flow, addressing those assembled, denouncing all he held sacred.